Clarifai/docs/docs/sdk/advance-model-operations/model-upload.md

 :::info

-- This new feature is still in [private preview](https://docs.clarifai.com/product-updates/changelog/release-types).
-If you'd like to test it out and provide feedback, please request access [here](https://forms.gle/MSx7QNxmug2oFZYD6).
+- This new feature is in [Public Preview](https://docs.clarifai.com/product-updates/changelog/release-types).
+If you'd like to test it out and provide feedback, please request access [here](https://www.clarifai.com/explore/contact-us-co).

 - This new upload experience is compatible with the latest [`clarifai`](https://github.com/Clarifai/clarifai-python) Python package, starting from version 10.9.2.